AjaysinhRajput2802/github-profile-viewer/README.md

 # [GitHub Profile Viewer](https://heroic-halva-2ab300.netlify.app/)

-This project is developed in ReactJS to show a Github repositories listing page by passing the required Github username.
-I have used GitHub REST API here.
+This project is developed to show a Github repositories listing page by passing the required Github username.
+It is also responsive on all devices.

+### Required Technologies
+* GitHub REST API
+* ReactJS
+* NodeJS
+* bootstrap

 ## Assumptions
 1. Only two types of error occur: